 Soy beans contain important isoflavones known as genistein and daidzein.

-Bean health benefit
+Bean health benefit, high fiber

 Consumption has been associated with healthy levels of blood sugar and blood pressure, along with providing plenty of fiber as a relief of constipation and potential reduction of colon disease.
 See also information on nuts.